Get your AA Travel Insurance quote today

 Single trip or annual multi-trip travel insurance?

-If you have more than two trips planned per year, it’s usually cheaper to get an annual policy, but your age and medical history may affect what’s available.
+If you have more than two trips planned per year, getting an annual policy is usually cheaper, but your age and medical history may affect what’s available.

 How to choose the right type of cover